Sunny day at Balicasag Island in Bohol, Philippines

 The Loboc River Cruise is a must-try when you’re in Bohol.
 It involves an hour-long cruise on floating huts with buffet meals and entertainment from local folk singers.
 The clean and green river flanked by coconut trees provides a very scenic and peaceful backdrop for river cruises.

 If you want to explore the Loboc River differently, stand-up paddleboarding or SUP is a different attraction being offered in the area.
+You can also try stand-up paddleboarding at night and enjoy firefly watching.

 Drive Through a Man-Made Forest